anismaddi/Teensy-Controller/README.md

   <em>Figure 3: Input (Frequency generator) vs Output (MCP4822 Output) for different frequencies.
 The excitation corresponds to a burst sine. </em>
 </p>

-The MCP4822 is controlled via the SPI interface and allows relatively decent performances, atleast in the audio range.
-For instance, the total delay measured between the the frequency generator and the output of the MCP is estimated to 2us (See Fig.1 for some measured signals).

-Note that the input analog signal is read via the native ADC.